 3 Rationale

 The approved new SI [1] proposed to study the AI/ML management capabilities and management services to support/coordinate AI/ML in 5GS (3GPP management system, 5GC and NG-RAN).
-The AI/ML management workflow will helpful to illustrate the AI/ML management related functions and potential relationship.
+The AI/ML management workflow will helpful to illustrate the AI/ML management related capabilites and potential relationship.

 In addition, one of the objective in SI [1] is investigation of deployment scenarios where the solutions are needed for AI/ML model training and each of the AI/ML model management capability.
 As discussed in RAN TR 38.817[2], OAM may need to be involved to support AI/ML capability in RAN.
 And as discussed in TR 28.813 [3], to provide centralized ES for RAN domain area, 3GPP management system need AI technology, so as to provide more efficient ES for RAN domain area while keeping basic KPIs stable for SLA assurance.
 Therefore, this contribution proposes to add AI/ML training deployment scenarios for AI-ML management.